pktiuk/notatki_z_jezykow/docs/C i C++/5_openMP.md

 ### `atomic` directive

-It is much more efficient than critical section, but is simpler.
+It is much more efficient than critical section, but supports only very simple operations.

 ```c
 #pragma omp atomic